click-contrib/click-default-group/README.md

 Click Default Group
 ===================

-A default group invokes a default subcommand if no subcommand passed.
+`DefaultGroup` is a sub class of [`click.Group`] (http://click.pocoo.org/6/api/#click.Group).
+But it invokes a default subcommand instead of showing a help message when a subcommand is not passed.

 [![Build Status]
 (https://travis-ci.org/sublee/click-default-group.svg?branch=master)]